Benefits of Small Business Email Marketing

 Now that you’ve started to grow your list of contacts, it’s time to decide which types of emails you want to send.

+The types of emails you send will depend on what type of small business you have.
 It’s always safe to start with a monthly email newsletter.
 Some other examples might include:

 - Promotional emails for special offers or sales